MichaelSchneeberger/rxbp/README.md

 allow it to have internal mutable states.

 Compared to RxPY Observables, however, a *Flowable* uses `Observers` that are able to back-pressure on an `on_next` method call.
+This has an effect on how certain operators behave differently from the ones in RxPY.

 ### MultiCast (experimental)

-A `MultiCast` is used when a *Flowable* emits elements to more than one `Observer`, and can be though of a nested *Flowable* of type `rx.Observable[T[Flowable]]`.
+A *MultiCast* is used when a *Flowable* emits elements to more than one `Observer`, and can be though of a nested *Flowable* of type `rx.Observable[T[Flowable]]`.

-In RxPY, there are operators called `publish` and `share`, which create a multicast observable that can then be subscribed by more than one downstream subscriber.
-In *rxbackpressure*, however, there is no such operator, and there are good reasons for that.
-The problem is that an RxPY observable sequence using a multicast observable can only be subscribed once.
-This is because calling the `subscribe` method of a multicast observable more than once will not rerun the observable but register the subscriber to a multicast subscription.
+This implementation is quite different from RxPY and there are good reasons for that.
+In RxPY, there is an operator called `share`, that turns an *Observable* into a so-called hot *Observable* allowing multiple downstream subscribers to receive the same elements.
+Turning an *Observable* hot produces a side-effect such that subsequent `subscribe` calls don't propagate upstream.
+The following example calls the *Observable* twice, but the second time no elements are sent.

 ``` python
 import rx